cloudrac3r/out-of-your-element/docs/get-started.md

 To support /plu/ral webhook proxying, OOYE needs to call the /plu/ral API authenticated.
 I can't provide an API key for everyone to share, so you have to make your own.
 Here's how:

 1. Open the [/plu/ral app on Discord](https://discord.com/discovery/applications/1291501048493768784) and "Add App" -> "Add to My Apps (use everywhere)"
-2. Go to any text channel on Discord and use the new `/api` command from /plu/ral.
+2. Go to any text channel on Discord and use the `/api` command from /plu/ral.
 3. Create a new application named Out Of Your Element.
 Copy the displayed token.
 3. Run `node scripts/plu-ral-api.js` and paste the token.